loganmarchione/loganmarchione.com/content/posts/2023/11/index.md

   }
 ```

-However, what if I pushed an update to my site and *wanted* the user to download it again?
-Well, I couldn't control that (because it was set to expire after 10 days) and now they're viewing a version of my site with a mix of old and new assets.
+However, what if I pushed an update to my site and *wanted* the user to download an asset again?
+I couldn't control that (because it was set to expire after 10 days) and now the user is viewing a version of my site with a mix of old and new assets.
 Obviously, I could have (and probably should have) set the number of days lower than `10`, but setting it too low defeats the purpose of a cache in the first place.

 {{< img src="20230921_001p1.png" alt="nginx caching" >}}